JKrag/DevOpsDaysCPH-MobBlogging/mob-blog.md

 * Research: Are there any IDE plugins?

 ### Period length
 5-10 minutes per interval, but sessions can go on for multiple hours.
-DOn't forget frequent breaks.
+Don't forget frequent breaks.
-* some suggested a period that allows each team member at least 2 sits as driver.
+Some suggested a period that allows each team member at least 2 sits as driver.

 ### Observer group
 Emily suggestet size as big as a Scrum Team
 For more than six you have a lot of relationships in the room that need to be managed.
 For bigger groups, maybe split team, so 5-6 are in rotation, the rest are "observers".

-###
+### Experts as the Driver or Not
+* Put experts in the mob
+ * prevents the team from beeing out of knowledge
+* Experts as driver
+ * force others to find out themself
+ * forces the expert to be silent

 ## Teching mob programing
 - which exercises to use